-After about 20 minutes, the Frozen Nutella Yogurt was ready to be removed from the ice cream maker.
+- After about 20 minutes, the Frozen Nutella Yogurt was ready to be removed from the ice cream maker.

 Talk about good!
 The Frozen Nutella Yogurt was creamy, chocolaty, and absolutely delicious.
 Yum!

 I hope you liked this recipe for Frozen Nutella Yogurt as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!